Bryxxit/puppetdb-exporter/README.md

 - key: The path to the key file for ssl
 - ca: The path to the ca file for ssl
 - cert: The path to the cert file for ssl
-- interval: The interval between collections default to 15 seconds
+- interval: The interval between collections defaults to 15 seconds
 - debug: Logs some stuff that is happening and what metrics ware found from puppetdb.
-This may result in a lot of log entries/
+This may result in a lot of log entries.
+- timeout: This is the time in seconds when an node should be considered unresponsive defaults to 3600